FacundoDiazMartinez/padron/README.md

     $ gem install padron

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Given a document type D.N.I. (length = 8) the get_data method will return all public info about the two posible persons for the given ID.
+ex:
+    Padron::Call.new(id: "36864268").get_data
+will return public info about document "20368642682" and "27368642687".

+This's because a given D.N.I can be duplicated, for that reason the gem will build the two possible CUIL/CUIT for that DNI and will return the info.

+The response has the following structure for each person returned:
+    if the person wasn't registered in AFIP:
+        {name: ..., cuit: ...}
+    if the person was registered in AFIP:
+        {name: ..., cuit: ..., cp: ..., address: ..., city_id: ..., city: ..., locality: ...}

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/padron.
+Bug reports and pull requests are welcome on GitHub at https://github.com/FacundoDiaMartinez/padron.

 ## License